lingeringwillx/How-to-Dumbify-Your-Android-Smartphone/README.md

 **Step 2:** Deleting unwanted apps that ship with the rom:

-There are two system apps that ship with this ROM that we don't want because they violate our rules:
+There are two system apps that ship with this ROM that we don't want:

 - The web browser